HoagieT/HoagieT.github.io/_portfolio/portfolio-4.md

 **Trading rules:**
 1. Open a reverse position if the black line breaks out of the blue area.
 2. Hold the position and wait for the black line to reverse to the red line.
-3. Close the position when the black line touches the red line.
+3. Close the position when the black line converges to the yellow area.

 [Click to view my model [Python]](https://github.com/HoagieT/Stochastic-Spread-Trading){:target="_blank"}